awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_service-with-iam.md

 The following AWS managed policies, which you can attach to users in your account, are specific to Systems Manager:
 + **AmazonSSMFullAccess** – User trust policy that grants full access to the Systems Manager API and documents\.
 + **AmazonSSMReadOnlyAccess** – User trust policy that grants access to Systems Manager read\-only API operations, such as `Get*` and `List*`\.
-+ **AmazonSSMAutomationApproverAccess** – User trust policy that enables access to view automation executions and send approval decisions to automation that is waiting for approval\.
++ **AmazonSSMAutomationApproverAccess** – User trust policy that allows access to view automation executions and send approval decisions to automation that is waiting for approval\.
 + **AmazonSSMAutomationRole** – Service role policy that provides permissions for the Systems Manager Automation service to run activities defined within Automation runbooks\.
 Assign this policy to administrators and trusted power users\.
 + **AmazonSSMDirectoryServiceAccess** – Instance trust policy that allows SSM Agent to access AWS Directory Service on behalf of the user for requests to join the domain by the managed instance\.

   **AmazonSSMMaintenanceWindowRole** – Service role policy for Systems Manager Maintenance Windows\.
-+ **AmazonSSMManagedInstanceCore** – Instance trust policy that enables an instance to use Systems Manager service core functionality\.
++ **AmazonSSMManagedInstanceCore** – Instance trust policy that allows an instance to use Systems Manager service core functionality\.
 + **AmazonSSMServiceRolePolicy** – Service role policy that provides access to AWS resources managed or used by Systems Manager\.
 + **AWSResourceAccessManagerServiceRolePolicy** – Service role policy containing read\-only AWS Resource Access Manager access to the account's AWS Organizations structure\.
 It also contains IAM permissions to self\-delete the role\.
 + **AWSSystemsManagerChangeManagementServicePolicy** – Service policy that provides access to AWS resources managed or used by the Systems Manager change management framework and used by the service\-linked role `AWSServiceRoleForSystemsManagerChangeManagement`\.
 + **AWSServiceRoleForSystemsManagerOpsDataSyncPolicy** – Service policy that allows the `AWSServiceRoleForSystemsManagerOpsDataSync` service\-linked role to create and update OpsItems and OpsData from AWS Security Hub findings\.
 + **AmazonEC2RoleforSSM** – This policy will be deprecated soon\.
-In its place, use the **AmazonSSMManagedInstanceCore** policy to enable Systems Manager service core functionality on EC2 instances\.
+In its place, use the **AmazonSSMManagedInstanceCore** policy to allow Systems Manager service core functionality on EC2 instances\.
 For information, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.

 **Note**
 In a hybrid environment, you need an additional IAM role that allows servers and VMs to communicate with the Systems Manager service\.
 This is the IAM service role for Systems Manager\.
 This role grants AWS Security Token Service \(AWS STS\) *AssumeRole* trust to the Systems Manager service\.
 The `AssumeRole` action returns a set of temporary security credentials \(consisting of an access key ID, a secret access key, and a security token\)\.
 You use these temporary credentials to access AWS resources that you might not normally have access to\.
 For more information, see [Create an IAM service role for a hybrid environment](sysman-service-role.md) and [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) in *[AWS Security Token Service API Reference](https://docs.aws.amazon.com/STS/latest/APIReference/)*\.